-Figure 4.10: Share of travel modes for workplace trips in the pilot survey and main survey, with comparison to the National Travel Survey (2023).
+Figure 4.10: Share of travel modes for workplace trips in the pilot survey, main survey, and the National Travel Survey (2023).

 Figure 4.11 illustrates respondents’ usual trip mode and corresponding alternative mode, as well as their rating of the alternative relative to their usual mode trips for the main survey.
 Here, the car category includes private cars (as driver or passenger) and motorcycles/mopeds.
 Light transport includes walking, bicycles, e-scooters, and other modes.

 The most common alternative mode among car users is public transport.
 However, many car users substitute with a different car-based mode.
-This includes car drivers whose alternative mode is being a car passenger.
-Among public transport users, there is a close to even split between those who substitute with car, a different public transport mode and light transport.
+This includes car drivers, whose alternative mode is being a car passenger.
+Among public transport users, there is a close to even split between those who substitute with a car, a different public transport mode and light transport.

-Those who substitute with public transport tend to rate the alternative as worse than their usual mode which may be due to longer travel times with public transport.
+Those who substitute with public transport tend to rate the alternative as worse than their usual mode, which may be due to longer travel times with public transport.
 See Figure 0.5 in the Appendix for an equivalent diagram for the pilot survey.